ChantalWere/alx-system_engineering-devops/README.md

-Display the contents list of your current directory Task 1.What’s in there?
+Display current directory contents in a long format Task 3.
+The long format